truher/frc-test/cv1/radiometry.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Spectrum_of_Sunlight_en.svg/640px-Spectrum_of_Sunlight_en.svg.png" width=640/>

 The indirect spectrum is primarily blue, like the blue sky, and the direct spectrum contains an enormous amount of infrared: you can feel it as heat.
 Perhaps the gyms with windows also use infrared-blocking film, to reduce the energy used for air conditioning.
+Let's assume that's true.
+See below for mitigations in case we're wrong.

+To maximize contrast, we should choose a source wavelength that matches the minimum of the spectra above.
+The reasonable choices might be:

+* About 500nm, corresponding to the dip between the blue and yellow peaks in the white LED spectrum -- this isn't the best choice, because the dip is still half the yellow intensity, not near zero.
+* Something short, like 420nm.  the problem with this choice is safety: bright blue and UV sources are hazardous, see below for details.
+* Over 650nm.  all illuminators (except the sun) aim to minimize this, and all longer wavelengths.
+This is the best choice.

 ## Emitter efficiency